grahampugh/erase-install/README.md

 * Parameter 6: `--os=10.14.3`

-Once the installer is in place in `/Applications` folder, you can use the `install-macOS.sh` script included here in a different policy to perform an in-place upgrade, without erasing the system.
+Once the installer is in place in `/Applications` folder, you can create another policy using the same script to perform an in-place upgrade using the `--reinstall` option, without erasing the system.